psycho-manav/Blossoming-Flowers-at-Magical-Night/README.md

-# Blossmic-Flowers_at-Magical-Night
+# Blossming-Flowers_at-Magical-Night

-Welcome to **Blossmic-Flowers_at-Magical-Night**!
-This project showcases blossmic flowers on a magical night using HTML, CSS, JavaScript, and SCSS.
+Welcome to **Blossming-Flowers_at-Magical-Night**!
+This project showcases blossming flowers on a magical night using HTML, CSS, JavaScript, and SCSS.
 It's designed to impress your friends or crush with a beautiful and enchanting visual display.

 ## Table of Contents